RelaySC/relay-bot/README.md

   blacklist:
     - list of command names
 ```
-inn-bot's [`RepositoryCommand`](commands/repository.js) will load the commands and responses found at the given url and use them.
+relay-bot's [`RepositoryCommand`](commands/repository.js) will load the commands and responses found at the given url and use them.
 The endpoint should be in the format as follows:
 ```json
 [
     {